Is Candy Corn Vegan? What Alpha Gals Need to Know

 Is candy corn alpha-gal friendly?
 Is candy corn vegan?
 You may be asking yourself these questions now that you’re living with alpha-gal syndrome — especially around Halloween when candy corn seems to be everywhere.

 The short answer is that, while there are some alpha-gal friendly candy corn options, there aren’t currently any vegan candy corn brands.
 (YumEarth used to make vegan candy corn, but it’s been discontinued.)
-But don’t worry, this guide will break down the options for you as you navigate this spooky season.
+But don’t worry, you still have options, and this guide will break them down for you as you navigate this spooky season.

 Vegan vs Vegetarian vs Alpha Gal Diets